AusDTO/gov-au-content-guide/README.md

 ### Setup

-You would only need to do the following if you are a developer.
-If you are a content editor we recommend accessing and editing content for the guide via Prose.io.
+You would only *need* to do the following if you are a developer.
+If you are a content editor you can access and editing content for the guide via Prose.io.
+However, it can be nice having the guide locally to work and preview --- feel free to ask a developer if you would like to set up a local instance of the guide.

 There is also a simpler guide in the [README of the service-handbook project](https://github.com/AusDTO/service-handbook/blob/gh-pages/README.md) which might be useful to incorporate here.